mgwalkergit/jeans/README.md

 # jeans

-A package for calculating properties of (spherical) dark matter halos and embedded (spherical) stellar populations, including integration of the (spherical) Jeans equation.
+A package for calculating properties of (spherical) dark matter halos and embedded (spherical) stellar populations, including integration of the (spherical) Jeans equation in 2D (observed projections) and 3D.

 Author: Matthew G. Walker (2024)